Vauxhall Insignia Common Problems and Solutions

 Problem:

-If you are noticing that you are having some trouble changing gears on this car, particularly at higher speeds, then you could have a problem with the centre clutch plate.
+If you notice difficulty shifting gears in this car, especially at higher speeds, it could indicate an issue with the centre clutch plate.

 Solution:

-To fix this, the gearbox will need to be removed, taken apart, cleaned and re-greased to stop this part sticking.
+To resolve this, the gearbox must be removed, disassembled, cleaned, and re-greased to prevent this part from sticking.
 This can be an expensive repair.

 Difficulty level